borawhocodess/borawhocodess/README.md

 - 👋 Hi, I’m Bora @borawhocodess
-- 🎓 Fresh Computer Engineering graduate
+- 🎓 M.Sc.
+Computer Science at University of Freiburg
 - 🦸🏻‍♂️ To be continued...